 In 1963 a British zoologist and artist named Desmond Morris published a study called The Biology of Art, looking at chimpanzees who learned to paint (that sweet painting above was done by one of the chimps!), and how the creation of art could be affected by rewards.

-(In case you just raced on past and didn’t watch the video here’s the quick summary of the quick summary.
-Chimps really enjoyed painting.
+The chimps really enjoyed painting.
 Then the researchers started to reward the chimps with peanuts for the paintings.
 Soon the chimps were doing the absolute bare minimum to get the peanut.
-All the joy for the process was gone, and they became focused solely on the reward.)
+All the joy for the process was gone, and they became focused solely on the reward.

 Often the photography industry seems a bit obsessed with making money.
 There is SO much discussion about going pro and how much to charge, along with much adoration of the photographers who command the big bucks for their work.